-Lillian Disney, in a rare public criticism of her late husband Walt Disney's company (which released the film and in which she was a major stockholder), released a statement soon after the film opened expressing her extreme displeasure with it and that Walt Disney Company was involved in its release (although the film wasn't released by Disney but by Buena Vista Picturs, a Disney subsidiary).
-She believed the film was mean-spirited and biased; she also extended a personal apology on behalf of the Disney family to the Nixon family.
-Both families were close and often socialized together, so the Disneys knew the Nixons personally.
-Mrs. Disney thought that the film grossly exaggerated President Nixon's character faults and ignored what she believed to be many of his redeeming qualities.
+Diane Disney, in a rare public criticism of her late father Walt Disney's company (which released the film, and in which she was a major stockholder), released a statement soon after the film opened, expressing her extreme displeasure with it, and that Walt Disney Company was involved in its release (the film was released through Buena Vista Pictures, a Disney subsidiary).
+She believed the film was mean-spirited and biased.
+She also extended a personal apology on behalf of the Disney family to the Nixon family.
+Both families were close, and often socialized together, so the Disneys knew the Nixons personally.
+Mrs. Disney thought that the film grossly exaggerated President Nixon's character faults, and ignored what she believed to be many of his redeeming qualities.

 A major scene that was unable to be filmed was of Nixon and his family watching Patton (1970), Nixon's favorite movie, and one he watched repeatedly.
 The scene would've highlighted Patton's speech at the beginning of the film in which he says "Americans have never lost and will never lose a war, because the very thought of losing is hateful to Americans" which would have had resonance with Nixon's line "I will not be the first President to lose a war."
 But George C. Scott did not relinquish his image rights for Patton, and the scene could not be filmed.

-Anthony Hopkins casting as Richard Nixon initially met with much criticism.
+Sir Anthony Hopkins casting as Richard Nixon initially met with much criticism.
 Early in the shoot, Paul Sorvino had lunch with Hopkins and offered suggestions as to how Hopkins should replicate Nixon's accent.
 This made Hopkins so nervous he actually quit the production, though Oliver Stone begged him to stay on.
-Upon the film's release, Hopkins performance garnered much praise and even an Oscar Nomination.
+Upon the film's release, Hopkins' performance garnered much praise, and even an Oscar nomination.

-In an interview with "Premiere" magazine, Oliver Stone outlined many elements of Richard Nixon's life and political decisions that informed his film.
-Amongst other things, Richard Nixon's reserved personality was largely a function of the death of his beloved older brother Harold; Nixon grieved over the deaths of John F. Kennedy and Robert F. Kennedy while also being aware he would have lost the 1964 Presidential election to JFK (if it had taken place) and the 1968 race to RFK; he recognized that the U.S. was going to enter an era of less prosperity and tried to end the Cold War for that reason; he was "lonely, isolated, kind of mad"; and ultimately he was both victim and villain.
+In an interview with Premiere Magazine, Oliver Stone outlined many elements of Richard Nixon's life and political decisions that informed his film.
+Amongst other things, Richard Nixon's reserved personality, was largely a function of the death of his beloved older brother Harold.
+Nixon grieved over the deaths of John F. Kennedy and Robert F. Kennedy, while also being aware he may have lost the 1964 Presidential election to J.F.K. (if it had taken place) and the 1968 race to R.F.K.
+He recognized that the U.S. was going to enter an era of less prosperity, and tried to end the Cold War for that reason.
+He was "lonely, isolated, kind of mad", and ultimately, he was both victim and villain.

 When Nixon returns from China and goes to the press area aboard Air Force One, the reporter in the front row on the left side can be seen knocking his head on the overhead compartment.
 This was the first of three takes of this shot.
 After Oliver Stone noticed on playback that Jim (the reporter) had bumped his head, Stone called for another take, which was followed by a third, "just to make sure".
 Ironically, the first take, with Jim the reporter's head bump, is the one that made it into the final film.

-The closing song, "Shenandoah" (performed by the Mormon Tabernacle Choir) was reportedly Nixon's favorite song.
-And the preceding train whistle was probably a reference to Nixon's 1968 GOP acceptance speech, when he spoke of hearing the train whistles as he laid in bed as a child.
-Excellent detective work, Mr. Stone.
+The closing song, "Shenandoah" (performed by the Mormon Tabernacle Choir) was reportedly Nixon's favorite song, and the preceding train whistle was probably a reference to Nixon's 1968 GOP acceptance speech, when he spoke of hearing the train whistles as he laid in bed as a child.